abhijeetpatil-hub/pharmacy-demand-forecasting/README.md

 4️⃣ Model Evaluation

+T### 📐 Forecast Evaluation

-The model was evaluated using standard regression metrics:
+The forecasting model was evaluated using standard regression metrics:

-RMSE (Root Mean Square Error)

-MAE (Mean Absolute Error)

-These metrics help assess forecast accuracy and reliability before using predictions for business decisions.
+- **MAE:** 48.89 units
+- **RMSE:** 56.28 units
+- **MAPE:** 115.98%

+📌 **Interpretation:**
+While MAPE appears high due to low-volume medicine sales (which inflate percentage errors), absolute metrics such as MAE and RMSE provide a more realistic measure of forecast accuracy for inventory planning.

+The model serves as a **baseline forecasting approach**, suitable for identifying demand trends and supporting reorder-level decisions.

 5️⃣ Visualization & Dashboarding